studioespresso/craft3-facebook-catalog/README.md

+# This plugin has retired! - July 2022

+I've decided to retire this plugin since it's use is pretty limited in the best case.
+These days it's just as easy to create a template, query products yourself and have an RSS feed that is more customizable and better suited to your specific needs.
+The Craft 4 version is out so there is an upgrade path from 3 to 4.

 # Facebook Product Catalog

 Get your products or entries into Facebook Catalog, on your Facebook page and on your Instagram account.